-The City is in compliance with California Health and Safety Code Section 17021.6.
 The City permits agricultural employee housing to be permitted by-right, without a conditional use permit (CUP) in single-family zones for six or fewer persons and in agricultural zones with no more than 12 units or 36 beds.
 In accordance with State legislation, the City's zoning code will need to be revised to allow farmworker housing for 36 beds or 12 units in the RA and RA-H zones.